This article will show you how you can create a Theme in UserGuiding.

 After creating a guide:

-Do not forget to hit the Publish Changes button on your panel to make your changes live.
+Please don't forget to hit the Publish Changes button on your panel to make your changes live.

 Setting Themes to Guides & Hotspots within your panel